 Non-economic

-While economic damages are tangible, non-economic damages are subjective.
-You can’t simply provide paperwork proving your pain and suffering and emotional distress.
+- While economic damages are tangible, non-economic damages are subjective.
+You can’t simply provide paperwork proving your pain, suffering, and emotional distress.

-If you have an experienced medical malpractice lawyer on your side, however, they’ll know how to help you obtain full compensation for these damages.
+- If you have an experienced medical malpractice lawyer on your side, however, they’ll know how to help you obtain total compensation for these damages.

 The law firm of Horwitz, Horwitz & Associates is staffed with legal experts who have a deep understanding of medical malpractice law.
 We also have a long track record of success winning these kinds of cases.

-Multiple parties may be liable for your injury
+What parties may be liable for your injury?

-One way we can help is by investigating to determine exactly whose to blame for the harm you suffered.
+One way we can help is by investigating to determine precisely who to blame for the harm you suffered.
 Some of the potentially liable parties include:

 Doctor

-A doctor may commit medical malpractice through a surgical error, failing to diagnose, failing to properly monitor your condition, and in several other ways.
+A doctor may commit medical malpractice through a surgical error, failing to diagnose, failing to monitor your condition correctly, and in several other ways.

 Nurse